RohanClaclaws/dmsolving/README.md

 ***
 # Instructions on how to create the website

-In src your page will have its own folder and there will only be one file called page.tsx.
-The page.tsx will contain only one component which will have its own folder in the components section (i.e. home/Home.tsx) Inside the folder, you can add components related to that page only.
+In src your page will have its own folder and there will only be one file called page.tsx. \n The page.tsx will contain only one component which will have its own folder in the components section (i.e. home/Home.tsx) \n Inside the folder, you can add components related to that page only.

 ***